-facebook Your Husbands Name – to Have and to Hold?
+Your Husbands Name – to Have and to Hold...Will You Change Your Name After Marriage?

-Your Husbands Name – to Have and to Hold?
+Your Husbands Name – to Have and to Hold...Will You Change Your Name After Marriage?

-The vast majority (80%) of modern brides will uphold tradition and assume their husbands name upon marriage.
-But an increasing number want to consider their options and weigh things up before deciding what they’ll be called after the big day.
+The vast majority (80%) of modern brides will uphold tradition and change their name after marriage, assuming their husband’s surname.
+But it’s becoming increasingly more popular to consider other name change options and really weigh things up before deciding what to be called after the big day.

-Brides-to-be (or grooms, for that matter) considering the ‘name change after marriage’ topic can find themselves torn with conflicting rationale and emotions when deciding whether to stick or change name.
+Brides-to-be (or grooms, for that matter) considering the ‘name change after marriage’ topic can find themselves torn with conflicting rationale and emotions when deciding whether to stick with a maiden name or go for a change of name.

 illustration